ChonkBagel2/BookShelf/README.md

 1) Clone this repo
 2) Set up a postgres database and add it to env variables
-3) run the following commands
+3) Run the following commands
 4) ```
    npm install
    nodemon index.js